The information below will be updated as entertainers and events are confirmed. Please call back to check for updates.

 The Dog High Jump is sure to entertain.
 Don’t miss this event to see the heights that can be reached!

-Lolly Scramble – At the Showgrounds (approx 3pm Sat)
+Lolly Scramble – At the Showgrounds (6pm Sat)

 When the lollies start to fly, the kids are right behind.
 Let the moment of mayhem prevail and the dental bills build up.
 As many lollies as the kids can collect, they can eat!

-Whip Cracking – At the Showgrounds (approx 4pm Sat)
+Whip Cracking – At the Showgrounds (5pm Sat)

 A spectacular display of fireworks from Kaboom!
 This starts at the Showground when the sun goes down.
 What a great way to start closing out the day.